XimeraProject/ximeraExamples/README.md

 Finally, the testGroupings folder should contain a list of folders that represent ''types'' of content that may need to be verified or tested - e.g. ''environments'', ''answerables'' or ''authorship tools''.
 More folders may be added here as we determine elements that are commonly needed to test together/in tandem.
-Note that the intent here, is that the same test file may appear in multiple (indeed many) of these subfolders... since something like the ``\answer`` command is likely to show up under a lot of different categories of areas that might need testing (e.g. ''student interactions'', ''page credit generating elements'', and ''javascript elements'' would all have the ``\answer`` command as a relevant test).
+Note that the intent here, is that the same test file may be referenced in multiple (many!) of these subfolders... since something like the ``\answer`` command is likely to show up under a lot of different categories of areas that might need testing (e.g. ''student interactions'', ''page credit generating elements'', and ''javascript elements'' would all have the ``\answer`` command as a relevant test).